 Should mammograms be used to detect breast implant rupture?

-Certification means a mammography facility has been certified either by FDA or an approved State certification agency as capable of providing quality mammography.
+Certification means a mammography facility has been certified either by the FDA or an approved State Certification Agency as capable of providing quality mammography.
 Facilities that are certified have either completed a rigorous review of the standards (called accreditation) or are undergoing that process.
 To be certified, a facility must: have specific mammography equipment that is periodically surveyed; employ specially trained personnel to administer tests and interpret data; and have a quality assurance program.
 In addition, each facility must have a system for following up on mammograms that reveal problems, and for obtaining biopsy results.
-The regulations also require facilities to be inspected annually by FDA or State inspectors who must successfully complete an FDA training program designed specifically for mammography facility evaluation.
+The regulations also require facilities to be inspected annually by the FDA or State inspectors who must successfully complete an FDA training program designed specifically for mammography facility evaluation.

-The following terms are used either to describe the types of certificates issued to mammography facilities by FDA or the status of mammography facilities:
+The following terms are used either to describe the types of certificates issued to mammography facilities by the FDA or the status of mammography facilities: